kurron/cloud-formation-ecs-service/README.md

 * creator of `you@somewhere.com`

-## Destroying an ECS Cluster
+## Destroying an ECS Service
 There is a convenience script for destroying clusters.
 Run `scripts/destroy-stack.sh production-cluster` to destroy the cluster we created above.

 ## Creation Via The Console
-TODO: need to talk about getting the `ecs.yml` file into S3 so that the console can see it
+TODO: need to talk about getting the `service.yml` file into S3 so that the console can see it

 # Troubleshooting
 TODO